Lord-Chris/Fancy-Gallery/README.md

-# Immersive Gallery App
+# Fancy Gallery

-## Objective
-Create an app displaying 16 images in a harmonious grid layout.
-Features include popup details, subtle tap effects, infinite scrolling, placeholders, device responsiveness, and whimsical animations.
+Fancy Gallery is a gallery app that shows an infinite amount of images, and each image can be previewed .This repository contains the source code for the Fancy Gallery mobile application

 ## Features
-- Visual Harmony: Elegant grid layout showcasing 16 images.
+- Infinite Scrolling: Grid scroll layout showing infinite images.
+- Zoom In/Out: Pinch to zoom in/out.
-- Popup Details: Sophisticated popups on image tap.
+- Image Details: Tap on image to view details.
-- Subtle Tap: Delicate zoom-out effect on image tap.
-- Infinite Scrolling: Seamless image loading with scrolling.
-- Image Placeholders: Smooth transition while fetching images.
 - Responsive Design: Adaptability across screen sizes.
-- Whimsical Animations: Artful animations for visual appeal.

-## File Structure
+## Tech Stack
-- lib/
-    - shared
-        - app_constants.dart
-    - views
-        - widgets
-            - app_network_image.dart
-            - image_gallery.dart
-        - gallery_view.dart
-    - main.dart
+The Fancy Gallery mobile app is built using the following technologies:

+- [Flutter](https://flutter.dev/), a cross-platform mobile development framework by Google.
+- [Flutter Animate](https://pub.dev/packages/flutter_animate), a Flutter package for animations.
+- [Lorem Picsum](https://picsum.photos/), a free image placeholder service.

-## Video
+## Video Demo
 https://github.com/Lord-Chris/Fancy-Gallery/assets/58702861/c05084e0-ac57-43a5-98af-db79d1535f10